-Philips Respironics Recall Issued For CPAP Foam Problems: Cancer and Health Risks
+Philips Respironics Recall: Cancer and Health Risks from DreamStation CPAP Foam

-Although the first warnings about foam problems with CPAP machines were disclosed in an investor report in April 2021, the Philips Respironics recall was first posted by the manufacturer on June 14, 2021.
+Although the first warnings about foam problems with CPAP machines were disclosed in an investor report in April 2021, the Philips Respironics recall notice was not publicly posted by the manufacturer until weeks later.

 An estimated 3.5 million CPAP, BiPAP and ventilator devices were impacted by the recall, each containing a PE-PUR sound abatement foam that is designed to reduce noise and vibrations of the machine.
-However, the polyester-based polyurethan foam can degrade and release particulate matter and toxic gas into the users respiratory airway.
+However, the polyester-based polyurethane foam can degrade and release particulate matter and toxic gas into the users’ respiratory airway.